Isle Royale Wolf Population Augmentation: A Dream or a Nightmare.

 If you submitted a comment in support of introducing more wolves into the Isle Royale ecosystem, please take a few minutes out of your day to read this.

 Many wolves lives will be traumatically altered now that the Park Service has announced its decision to add 20 to 30 wolves to the island.
-What I share with you here, on this page, is what the wolves will be subjected to, directly, or indirectly.
+What I share with you here on this page, is what the wolves will be subjected to, directly, or indirectly.
 The wolves selected for relocation to Isle Royale will be separated from family and pups.
-This will not be their experience:

 Before I begin, I would like to point out that there are approximately 1,600 moose inhabiting Isle Royale presently (the highest count was 2,500 individuals in 1966).
 Climate warming is affecting this iconic cold adapted species (the moose are physically shrinking and living shorter lives), as is an astounding number of ticks at one time.
 Thanks to global warming, one animal which typically can get 30,000 ticks in normal fall weather conditions, now contends with as many as 160,000 ticks during warmer winters and in years with a late first snowfall.
 The eventual result for heavily tick infested moose is malnutrition and death; a high number of ticks is “almost a death sentence” for calves because they can lose their entire blood supply over just a few months.
 Climate change magnifies the tick problem because the pests live longer and reproduce in greater numbers if there’s less snow on the ground by spring.
 Add 30 wolves to the scenario (predating on approximately 10 moose each, yearly), factor in death from illness or disease, or *severe weather, I hardly imagine that this prime food source for the wolves will survive for longer than 4 or 5 years.
 However, my aim is to focus on the wolves alone with this post; the moose and ecosystem of the island will not be discussed further here.
 More information on this topic can be found here.